-Benefit Description You Pay Foot care High Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes. \$20 per office visit Not covered: All charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) Orthopedic and Prosthetic devices High Artificial limbs and eyes 10% of the charge per purchase or rental Prosthetic sleeve or sock • Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy • Internal prosthetic devices, such as artificial joints, pacemakers, and surgically implanted breast implant following mastectomy Note: Internal prosthetic devices are paid as hospital benefits; see Section 5(c) for payment information.
+Benefit Description You Pay Vision services (testing, treatment, and supplies) (cont.)
+High Standard Not covered: All charges All charges • Eyeglasses or contact lenses, except as shown above Eye exercises and orthoptics Radial keratotomy and other refractive surgery Foot care High Standard Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes. \$20 per office visit \$40 per office visit Not covered: All charges All charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) Orthopedic and Prosthetic devices High Standard Artificial limbs and eyes 10% of the charge per purchase or 10% coinsurance after deductible Prosthetic sleeve or sock rental Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Internal prosthetic devices, such as artificial joints, pacemakers, and surgically implanted breast implant following mastectomy Note: Internal prosthetic devices are paid as hospital benefits; see Section 5(c) for payment information.
 Insertion of the device is paid as a surgery; see Section 5(b) for coverage of the surgery to insert the device.
-Replacement of natural or artificial limbs and eyes no longer functional due to physiological change or malfunction beyond repair, if medically necessary • Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome Not covered: All charges • Prosthetic replacements provided according to CMS guidelines. • Equipment, models, or devices which have features over and above those which are medically necessary for the member.
-Coverage is limited to the standard model as determined by the Plan. • Durable medical equipment required for athletic performance and/or participation Garments and/or other equipment and supplies that are not medically necessary to treat a covered bodily injury or sickness • Replacement of supplies without prior authorization from the Plan
+Replacement of natural or artificial limbs and eyes no longer functional due to physiological change or malfunction beyond repair, if medically necessary Corrective orthopedic appliances for non- dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome